tud-mit-plone/TUDChat/README.md

 # tud.addons.chat

 ## Introduction
-This repository contains tud.addons.chat, which is a chat AddOn for [Plone](https://plone.org/).
+This repository contains tud.addons.chat, which is a chat Add-On for [Plone](https://plone.org/).
 It allows you to setup time restricted chat sessions, which can be moderated by privileged Plone users.

 Features:
 *  Password protection for chat sessions
-*  User limitation for chat sessions
+*  User count limit for chat sessions
 *  Whisper messages
 *  Show recent messages after entering a chat session
 *  Chat session welcome message
 *  Anonymized chat log
 *  Moderation of chat sessions
-  *  Kick and ban users with optional message
+  *  Kick and ban users with an optional message
   *  Warn users with a message
   *  Edit and delete chat messages

 ## How to install
 To use this product with the default database engine you have to install a [MySQL](https://www.mysql.com/) server.
-After database server installation create a database for chat purposes.
+After the database server installation create a new database.

 In order to install this product, copy the product files to the "src" directory and add the product in the buildout configuration:
 ```